Censored Eleven: Censored Eleven list

-The cartoons in the Censored Eleven are:

 Friz Freleng directed the largest number of cartoons on the list with four, followed by Tex Avery with three, and Bob Clampett with only two.
 Rudolf Ising, like Jones, only has one cartoon on the list.
 Angel Puss is the only cartoon directed by Jones on the list, as well as the only Looney Tunes cartoon on the list.
 Hittin' the Trail to Hallelujah Land is the only black-and-white short on the list, and the only cartoon to star Piggy.
 Goldilocks and the Jivin' Bears is the only cartoon on this list not to be produced by Leon Schlesinger.
 It is also the first to be produced by an uncredited Eddie Selzer.
 All This and Rabbit Stew is the only Bugs Bunny cartoon on the list.
 The Isle of Pingo Pongo is also the only Elmer Fudd cartoon on the list.
-The other 8 are one-shot cartoons.
+The other eight are one-shot cartoons.

-Other censored Looney Tunes shorts

-Several more cartoons have been removed from circulation since the list was created, but have not been added to the Censored Eleven list.
-These include numerous World War II-era cartoons involving the Japanese, such as Bugs Bunny Nips the Nips and Tokio Jokio.

-Some cartoons that remain in the release have been heavily edited to remove stereotypical depictions of African Americans, including the Gone With the Wind satire Confederate Honey.
-Fresh Hare is often shorn of a scene in which a blackface Bugs and Elmer sing Camptown Races.
-Friz Freleng's cartoon September in the Rain features some stereotyped black characters but is not entirely focused on them, so has occasionally reappeared without them.
-An early Porky Pig cartoon with stereotypical depictions of black people is Porky's Railroad (also 1937).

-A number of shorts are rarely shown owing to stereotyping and potentially offensive characterizations of Native Americans.
-They include The Hardship of Miles Standish (1940), Slightly Daffy (1944), A Feather in His Hare (1948), Nothing But the Tooth (1948), Tom Tom Tomcat (1953), Horse Hare (1960), Hocus Pocus Powwow (1968), and Injun Trouble (1969).
-The 1946 short Book Revue is withdrawn from Cartoon Network and Boomerang and is omitted from its app due to the brief sequence showing various male characters suggestively reacts towards a sultry Native stripper.